JamesBarwell/phpfpm_exporter/README.md

 phpfpm_exporter
 ---

-This container will connect to your PHP-FPM server, retrieve its status and make it available to Prometheus.
+Exports metrics from PHP-FPM for Prometheus.

 ## How to use